mruac/hydrus-remote-tagging/README.md

   * Rules are applied top to bottom.
 For example, for all other tags that don't match, eg. unnamespaced tags, place the rule at the bottom.
   * Plain text mode - useful for bulk importing / exporting rules.
 Rules must be in this format: `["class-name","Python regex","#ffffff"]` per line.
 ### Results
-Shows the number of files found for a search result.
+Shows the number of files found for a search result for files in `my files` file repository.
 Option to choose a local tag repository to commit to for this session.
 ### Tagging page:
 * File preview fills page.
 * Sidebar: